ArthurgLeonida/TimeSeriesProjectUFSC/README.md

 2. **Preprocessing is critical:** STL decomposition and proper data splitting prevent leakage and stabilize training.
 3. **Physics > Pure Statistics:** For physical systems (ETTh1), incorporating causal features (load → temperature) is essential.
 4. **LSTM is underrated:** For short horizons, LSTMs remain highly competitive despite the Transformer hype.

----

-## 📄 License

-This project is for academic purposes.
-Datasets are from public repositories (UCI, ETTh1 Benchmark).